RELAY INFORMATION, RULES AND INSTRUCTIONS

 The Manchester Marathon offers the options of a 2,3 or 4 person/4 leg marathon relay and a 2 person/2 leg half marathon relay.
 Total number of teams for both relays combined to be limited to 125.
 Marathon leg distances between approximately 4.8 and 8.5 miles, half marathon leg distances approximately 6.2 and 6.9 miles.
 Relay teams are responsible for transportation to, from and between transition points.
 The marathon relay will follow the marathon course, the half marathon relay will follow the half marathon course, turning off the marathon route at approximately 10 miles, at the intersection of Bridge St. Ext. and Mission Ave.

-Runners will begin at 8:50 a.m. at Athlete's Village (Veterans Park) on Elm Street.
-New Hampshire's own WMUR-news 9 will broadcast live at the starting line.
+Runners will begin at Athlete's Village (Veterans Park) on Elm Street.
 The Marathon and Half Marathon route will run along the same course.
-The entire route captures the essence of Manchester and all that it has to offer.
+The entire route captures the essence of Manchester and all that it has to offer

-Race packet pickup is Saturday, November 1, 2014 from 10:00 a.m. to 5:00 p.m. at the Sports & Wellness Expo located at the Radisson Hotel on Elm Street, Manchester, N.H.
-Relay Team Captains MUST pick up race packets for their teams.
+Race packet pickup is Saturday, October 31, 2015 at the Sports & Wellness Expo located at the Radisson Hotel on Elm Street, Manchester, N.H.
+Participants are asked to pick-up their own packets in person with proper photo identification.
 There is NO RACE DAY PICKUP.